When does a boiler need replacing? – Ten signs to look for

-One of the questions we are asked most often as heating engineers, is ‘when is the right time to replace my commercial boiler?’.
+One of the questions we are asked most often as heating engineers, is ‘when does a boiler need replacing?’.
 On the surface, this is an easy question, but in reality, there are a huge number of variables that can decide on the correct answer.

 So let’s explain what each of these indicators means in more detail.

-Many commercial boilers were built from cast iron and speaking to the service engineers on site here at Kimpton’s, they have sometimes been called out to maintain and repair cast iron boilers that are over 30 years old and still running.
+Many commercial boilers were built from cast iron and speaking to the service engineers on-site here at Kimpton, they have sometimes been called out to maintain and repair cast iron boilers that are over 30 years old and still running.

 Much depends on how well they have been serviced during their lifetime.
 Those that have been regularly maintained should obviously last longer as the system will have been running at its peak efficiency for most of its operating life.

 But generally, if your boiler is 15-20 years or older, it may well need replacing soon.
 If it’s not imminent, it would be prudent to at least budget for replacement in the coming few years.